ktjhan/DiceApp/README.md

 # DiceApp
-A simple, mini iOS app that I made that simulated the rolling of two random dices
+A simple, mini iOS app that I made that simulated the rolling of two random dice

+Everything looks good, except for the iPhone XS Max.
+I'll get to that later...